open-source-worlds/zelda-archaeology/README.md

 ## Project Motivation

 New *Legend of Zelda* games are released only every few years.
-In between those milestone events, it's the fans keep the *Zelda* excitement alive by sharing every scrap of news or rumors about upcoming releases, creating art and discussing the finer details of each game.
+In between those milestone events, it's the fans that keep the *Zelda* excitement alive by sharing every scrap of news or rumors about upcoming releases, creating art and discussing the finer details of each game.

 Some of the best *Zelda* content on the web are the increasingly in-depth fan theories.
 These theories highlight details that are seldom explicit within the games themselves, weaving together a rich tapestry of depth that transcend the games themselves.
-A sort of meta-analysis of the series as a whole, rather than focusing on the canonical events of each game.
+A sort of meta-analysis of the series as a whole, rather than focusing on the canonical events of each game individually.
 Often pushing up against official canon by inferring details not explicitly stated - or even intended - by *Nintendo*, this dedicated community of *Zelda* fans find patterns casual players typically don't see.

 Sometimes, these theories take on canonical meaning when *Nintendo* adopts them officially - for example, the official *Zelda* timeline was originally an elaborate fan theory.